changeworld/azure-docs.pl-pl/articles/azure-resource-manager/management/resources-without-resource-group-limit.md

 ## <a name="microsoftguestconfiguration"></a>Microsoft.GuestConfiguration

+* autoManagedVmConfigurationProfiles
 * configurationProfileAssignments
 * guestConfigurationAssignments
-* oprogramowanie
+* programy
 * softwareUpdateProfile
 * softwareUpdates

 ## <a name="microsoftlogic"></a>Microsoft.Logic

 * integrationAccounts
-* przepływy pracy
+* przebieg

 ## <a name="microsoftnetapp"></a>Microsoft.NetApp